All Episodes

 And so I would like to thank everyone who's helped us today.

-Support for people who have been through this around the country and know the pain that my team is currently facing, know the pain that the LMPD and EMS teams are currently facing, uh, and will be with us because, as again, we are all dualions.
+Support for people who have been through this around the country and know the pain that my team is currently facing.

-Um, so real quick, guys, uh, so um, and I want to make this announcement for you guys for the uh officer that was injured.
+So, real quick, guys, so I want to make this announcement for you guys for the officer that was injured.

-His name is Nicholas uh Milt or uh Wilt, I think it is.
+His name is Nicholas Milt or Wilt, I think it is.

 Yeah, Nicholas Wilt, excuse me.

-Please keep uh those prayers going, especially strong for the next 48 hours.
+Please keep those prayers going, especially strong for the next 48 hours.

 Please continue to send prayers and healing thoughts to Officer Nick Wilt as he continues to fight for his life after he ran to help those under fire from an active shooter at Old National Bank and was shot in the head.